xuenanmi/LassoESM/README.md

 - Model Verification and Optimization
   - `tSNE-plot.py`: visualize the training data and new experimental verified data sets

+- A general model to predict lasso peptide and lasso cyclase pairs
+  - `predict_cyclase_peptide_pairs`: A general model (MLP) to predict cyclase(embedded by VanillaESM)-peptide(embedded by LassoESM) pairs

 ## Dependency
 To set up the environment for this project, use the provided `environment.yml` file.
 This file contains all necessary dependencies.